stephen-mw/gdoc_ssh_manager/README.md

 Find the Google spreadsheet that's created automatically by your Form.
 The title of this document is what you'll set the environment variable ```DOCUMENT_TITLE``` to on your system.

 While you have the document open, share it with the email address that's provided in your credentials file.
 Again, this step is important!
 Or else you'll look for documents with the API and won't find any!

+You'll see that your backend form is a really simple excel spreadsheet:

 ### Install the packages
 If you're running ubuntu you can simply execute the install script: